markexample/SuperHeroDirectoryApp/README.md

 I used four third-party libraries:

-- AlamoFire was used for HTTP network calls from the Marvel API.
+- Alamofire was used for HTTP network calls from the Marvel API.

 - Lottie was used to display an animation while waiting for the Superheroes to load on the Directory Screen.